A Tale of 2 Cities

 A Tale of 2 Cities (乐在双城 (Lè Zài Shuāng Chéng)) is a Singaporean Chinese drama which was co-produced by Media Prima Berhad and MediaCorp TV.
 It was telecasted on Singapore's free-to-air terrestrial television channel form MediaCorp TV Channel 8.
 It stars Rui En, Joanne Peh, Pierre Png, Zhang Yaodong, Mimi Chu, Zhang Zhenhuan, Kate Pang, Yao Wenlong & Julie Tan as the casts of the series.
-Live it made its debut on 14 February to 11 March 2011.
-This drama serial consists of 21-episodes and was screened on every weekday nightlife at 21:00 until 22:00 SST and rerun it made from 19 to 30 December 2011 at every weekday night at 21:00 until 22:00 SST.

 It was telecasted on Malaysia's free-to-air terrestrial television channel form NTV7 channel it was telecasted on Singapore's free-to-air terrestrial television channel form MediaCorp TV Channel 8.

-In Malaysia, it will be broadcast on the NTV7 primetime drama slot at every weekday evening at 18:00 until 19:00 MST it was filming locations is done in Singapore (a national capital of Singapore) and Kuala Lumpur (a national capital of Malaysia).

-This drama has four main couples, namely, Rui En with Pierre Png, Joanne Peh with Zhang Yaodong, Julie Tan with Zhang Zhenhuan, and Kate Pang with Yao Wenlong.
-Due to a number of famous artistes acting in this drama it attracted 904,000 viewers.
-All episodes can be viewed in xinmsn catchup.

 Episodes 6, 12, 13, 16 to 20 were rated PG in the encore version.